Prag8855/aab/content/guides/an-honest-review-of-n26.md

 N26 fees and conditions get worse every year:

-- When you open an account, you must pay 10€ to get a plastic MasterCard.
+- When you open an account, you must pay 10€ to get a plastic Mastercard.
 It used to be free.
 - The free account has 3 free ATM withdrawals per month.
 It used to be 5.
 - The free account does not include Spaces.